gnuradio/libvolk.org/content/pages/contributing.md

 VOLK is a sub-project of GNU Radio.
 As such copyright is owned by the Free Software Foundation.
 Before VOLK accepts significant (>10 lines) changes from an individual we need a copyright assignment.
-See (Why the FSF gets copyright assignment from contributors)[https://www.gnu.org/licenses/why-assign.html] for the rationale.
-To start the process contact Tom Rondeau or Nathan West.
+See [Why the FSF gets copyright assignment from contributors](https://www.gnu.org/licenses/why-assign.html) for the rationale.
+To start the process contact Ben Hilburn or Nathan West.

 # Working on VOLK